jamesyu30/nba-stats-library/devlog.md

 - Ability to search games by teams and season and displaying the filtered results to the page

 ## 8/27/25
+- Started on game profile view
+- Displays team names, logos, and records
+- Added a table to view points by quarter

+## 8/29/25

 NBA team logos from here: https://github.com/gtkacz/nba-logo-api Player headshots from official NBA CDN